plotly/academy/README.md

 To setup Typography.js, go to the scripts folder and run `npm install`.

 Then to make changes to the generated typography css, make changes to `write-typography.js` and then run `npm run write-typography`.
 This will write out a file to the \_sass src directory.
-Then just rebuild main.css by running from the root directory `sass css/main.scss --load-path _sass/ > css/main.css`
+Then you can just start jekyll like normally and the new typography will be applied!

 ### Running locally